- Pets and Animals

 Very few white lions live in the wild because their color makes them easier targets for prey.
 It is also a recessive gene that creates these magnificent animals, so they would be rare in any case even if they were not more easily hunted by other animals or man.

 Most of the white lions in existence today live in zoos.

 Siegfried and Roy initiated a successful breeding program and the very first white lion cub born in Las Vegas was actually named as the mascot for the United States Senate.

-There is a bit of trivia for those that like information like that to casually mention at one's bus-stop or next dinner party.
+There is a bit of trivia for those that like information like that to casually mention at one's bus stop or next dinner party.

 The name given to that white lion mascot for the Senate was Prosperity.

-Nice moniker, don't you think?
+Nice moniker don't you think?
 We could all use a bit more prosperity during these uncertain economic times right now!

 White Lions of Timbavati / Mirage Hotel in Las VegasClick thumbnail to view full-size

-The picture to the right is a Heterozygous Tiger.
+The picture above is a Heterozygous Tiger.